mvolkmann/blog/src/flutter.md

   - I couldn't get this to find Android Studio!

+## Creating and Running an App
-- To create an app:

-  Enter `flutter create app_name`.
+To create an app, enter `flutter create app_name`.
 Hyphens are not allowed in app names, but underscores are.

-- `cd app_name`

-- To run an app:
+To run an app, cd to the app directory and enter `flutter run`.

-  Enter `flutter run`.
 If the iOS Simulator is running, the app will run there.
 If an Android emulator is running, the app will run there.
 Otherwise it will run in the Chrome web browser.

-- To deploy an app to a device:
+To deploy an app to an iOS device:

 - Install CocoaPods by entering `sudo gem install cocoapods`.
 - Follow the Xcode signing flow to provision your project.
 - Enter `flutter run`.

 ## Hot Reloading